devxiongmao/truckin-along/docs/user_journeys/customer_managing_multiple_shipments.md

    - This provides a visual cue to confirm the entered data is accurate.
    - The user may click the `Edit Shipment` button if changes are needed.

-6. **Optional: Create Additional Shipments → Click the Back to Index Button**

-   - If the user has more packages to send (e.g., similar in size or weight), they click the `Back to Index` button to return to the shipment list.

-7. **Optional: Duplicate the Shipment → Click the Copy Button**
+6. **Optional: Duplicate the Shipment → Click the Copy Button**

-   - In the shipment list, the user finds their newly created shipment and clicks the `Copy` button beside it.
+   - The user may click the `Copy Shipment` button if they need to copy a majority of the fields for a subsequent shipment.
    - This leads to the shipment copy page: `/shipments/:id/copy`
    - The user returns to Step 3 and can repeat Steps 3–5 as many times as needed.

-8. **Outcome**
+7. **Outcome**

    - Back on the `/shipments` page, the user can now view all of their created shipments.